IBMStreams/sample.wikirecent/Juypter/ImgAnalysisTutor/README.md

 - Run images extracted in WikieRecent3 through the  Facial Emotion Classifier model-
 - Live view of images emotion classificaion.

+## imgAna_5_workbook

+Working through adding the face location in order to send only good candidate croped images to the Facial Emotion Classifier.
+The notbook illustrates how to build a function locally that when debugged is then pushed up to the server.

+As is with much of the processing more coding effort is expended in the UI on the client than on the server.

 ### WikiRecentExploreV2 notes